Who We Are

 One of the city’s Easy Way markets opened in Cooper-Young in the 1950s.
 Courtesy of the CYBA

-The northwest corner of Cooper and Young during the first Festival (the Cooper-Young Street Fair) in 1988.
-Notice the Affordable Boat Sales business that still owned and operated from the corner, just prior to becoming a neighborhood bank.
+The northwest corner of Cooper and Young during the first Cooper-Young Festival (previously the Cooper-Young Street Fair) in 1988.
+Notice the Affordable Boat Sales business that still owned and operated from the corner, just prior to becoming a neighborhood bank and later other small businesses.
 Courtesy of Lizi Beard Ward

-A sampling of flags, logos, and looks of the LampLighter, now over 20 years old.
+A sampling of flags, logos, and looks of the LampLighter, which ran from 1988 to 2020.
 Courtesy of the LampLighter

-The first of four Cooper-Young Historic District signs were installed in 1991 with funds raised by the CYCA Horne Tour.
+The first of four Cooper-Young Historic District signs were installed in 1991 with funds raised by the CYCA Home Tour.
 Courtesy of the LampLighter

 Beth Pulliam may be pointing out the obvious, but she has just bid on a piece of local art – the result of lifting your arm at the Art for Arts’ Sake Auction.
-Held annually here at Young Avenue Deli – the proceeds pay for maintenance of the Trestle Art.
+This event was held annually at the Young Avenue Deli and the proceeds helped pay for maintenance of the Trestle Art.
 Courtesy of the LampLighter